-- Test the app MVP with a target audience
+- Testing the app MVP with a target audience

 So, how much will the food delivery app cost?

-We need from 50 hours to create UI/UX design, from 66 hours to build the app's back-end, while the development stage may take from120 hours per each platform.
+We need 50+ hours to create UI/UX design, 66+ hours to build the app’s back-end, while the development stage may take 120+ hours per platform.

-The popularity of food ordering services makes on-demand food apps a prospective niche for investments.
-Still, to stand out from the crowd, you should adopt current food ordering industry trends.
-For your future food delivery app, you can apply either an Order-Only or Order and Delivery Model.
-With the app MVP, you can gather insights from your target audience and add other features during the second development stage.
+For a food delivery app, you can apply either an Order-Only or Order and Delivery Model.
+With the app MVP, you can gather insights from the target audience and add other features during the second development stage.

 CASE STUDY: Alfredo Ibiza On-demand Food Delivery App